doudydev/housebot/README.md

 Personal project that aggregates Czech property sites and reports on new/modified listings of properties and propagates these changes to a discord channel.

 ## Usage
-Clone the project
+Clone the repo
 Install dependencies with npm i
-Run scraper.js in /src
+Execute npm run start

 ## To-Do